Flipped instruction is essentially inside out teaching, reversed instruction. Homework takes place inside class time, and lectures go outside.

 Administer Formal Assessment

 This assessment should have a rubric that clearly aligns with learning outcomes associated with the assignment.
 Unlike the formative assessment, where feedback is crucial, the formal assessment should be light on manual instructor feedback because the rubric/score should send a clear message to students as to where they excelled and where they need to improve.
-Frequent communication with Instructors should be encouraged if there are questions from students about these scores, but they should not take class time and should be diverted to either a virtual or in-person office hour setting.
+Frequent communication with Instructors should be encouraged.
+If there are questions from students about these scores, instructors should look at student models either during class time and via one-on-one video conferences, or in-person office hour setting.
+This feedback loop is one of the most valuable aspects of instruction and cannot be duplicated by machines—so affording time for this discussion should be a top faculty priority and flipped environments afford faculty this time.